tlevine/www.thomaslevine.com/content/!/learn-programming-through/index.md

 mention the more fundamental aspect of data format conversion being an everyday problem for some people, specifically the sort of people that I tend to hang around.

+I want to try teaching people computers/programming through other annoyances.
+This might be writing papers, maintaining a calendar or saving photographs.
+(These things annoyed me, so I've come up with nerdy solutions to them.)